therealjsie/lamp-infrastructure/README.md

 This is the infrastructure definition for a service that is deployed in an AKS cluster and uses an Azure-managed PostgreSQL database as well as Azure Key Vault.
-Please note, the infrastructure definition is not meant to be production-ready.
+Please note, the infrastructure definition is not production-ready.

 The goal of this repository is to provide basic infrastructure for the lamp-service in the